-6.1 Criteria
+6.1.
+Criteria

-- 6.1.1 Council will supply an indigent subsidy, in line with national government regulations and guidelines, to assist the poorest households in the community to receive a basket of basic municipal services either free or rebated, to thereby make basic municipal services available to all. - 6.1.2 Indigent subsidies are available only to domestic households where the total income of owners/tenants (Only municipal rental units) and spouses, is equal or less than the eligible brackets (threshold), as contained in the tariff schedule, as determined by Council annually. - 6.1.3 The subsidy will be available only to households legally occupying municipal premises and legally consuming municipal services. - 6.1.4 The beneficiary must be the registered owner of the property or must be a legal tenant in the case of properties owned by the Municipality.
+- 6.1.1.
+Council will supply an indigent subsidy, in line with national government regulations and guidelines, to assist the poorest households in the community to receive a basket of basic municipal services either free or rebated, to thereby make basic municipal services available to all. - 6.1.2.
+Indigent subsidies are available only to domestic households where the total income of owners/tenants (Only municipal rental units) and spouses, is equal or less than the eligible brackets (threshold), as contained in the tariff schedule, as determined by Council annually. - 6.1.3.
+The subsidy will be available only to households legally occupying municipal premises and legally consuming municipal services. - 6.1.4.
+The beneficiary must be the registered owner of the property or must be a legal tenant in the case of properties owned by the Municipality.

-6.2 Funding
+6.2.
+Funding

-- 6.2.1 The source of funding for the indigent subsidy is the Equitable Share contribution to the municipality made by the government from the national exchequer.
+- 6.2.1.
+The source of funding for the indigent subsidy is the Equitable Share contribution to the municipality made by the government from the national exchequer.
 In exceptional circumstances this can be supplemented from other revenues.
 Council will determine the subsidy amount or percentage, per service category, per household, on a year-to-year basis taking into account the Equitable Share allocation.
-The subsidy allocation must be contained in the tariff schedule and must be reviewed annually with the annual budget and tariffs. - 6.2.2 The subsidy will be widely publicised by Council.
+The subsidy allocation must be contained in the tariff schedule and must be reviewed annually with the annual budget and tariffs. - 6.2.2.
+The subsidy will be widely publicised by Council.

-6.3 Services
+6.3.
+Services

+- 6.3.1.
+Subsidised services, on a rebate (percentage basis), will be the following:

+- 6.3.1.1.
+Assessment Rates

+- 6.3.1.2.
+Refuse Removal

+- 6.3.1.3.
+Sewerage

+- 6.3.2.
+Subsidised services, on a free basic service (consumption basis) will be the following:

+- 6.3.2.1.
+Electricity

+- 6.3.2.2.
+Water

+- 6.3.3.
+Subsidised services, on a rebate (percentage basis), will be the following:

+- 6.3.3.1.
+Rental

-- 6.3.1 Subsidised services, on a rebate (percentage basis), will be the following: - assessment rates - refuse removal - sewerage - 6.3.2 Subsidised services, on a free basic service (consumption basis) will be the following: - electricity - water - 6.3.3 Subsidised services, on a rebate (percentage basis), will be the following: - rental - 6.3.4 Households that qualify for an indigent subsidy - i) will be required to consent to a pre-payment electricity meter, the cost of which will be covered by Council - ii) Households that exceed 20 Kl of water per month and are in arrears may have a restriction apparatus fitted to their water supply. - 6.3.5 The indigent debtor will be responsible for payment of the difference between the subsidy received and the standard tariff determined by Council annually.
+- 6.3.4.
+Households that qualify for an indigent subsidy: - 6.3.4.1.
+Will be required to consent to a pre-payment electricity meter, the cost of which will be covered by Council - 6.3.4.2.
+Households that exceed 20 Kl of water per month and are in arrears may have a restriction apparatus fitted to their water supply. - 6.3.5.
+The indigent debtor will be responsible for payment of the difference between the subsidy received and the standard tariff determined by Council annually.

-6.4 Household eligibility
+6.4.
+Household eligibility